VSathya427/Student-Registration/README.md

 # CS542: Assignment 1
 ## Name: Sathya Vemulapalli

-I'll take 1 slack day
+I'll take 2 slack days

 -----------------------------------------------------------------------
 -----------------------------------------------------------------------

 Following are the commands and the instructions to run ANT on your project.
 #### Note: build.xml is present in studentCoursesMgmt/src folder.